Orcinus

-Orcinus is a genus of Delphinidae, the family of carnivorous marine mammals known as dolphins.
-It includes the largest delphinid species, Orcinus orca, known as the orca or killer whale.
+Orcinus is a genus of Delphinidae, the family of carnivorous marine mammals known as dolphins, in the infraorder Cetacea.
+It includes the largest (and only extant) delphinoid species, Orcinus orca, known as the orca or killer whale.
 Two extinct species are recognised, Orcinus paleorca and O. citoniensis, describing fossilised remains of the genus.
 The other extinct species O. meyeri is disputed.

 Taxonomy

 The genus Orcinus was published by Leopold Fitzinger in 1860, its type species is the orca named by Linnaeus in 1758 as Delphinus orca.
-Taxonomic arrangements of delphinids published by workers before and after Fitzinger, such as John Edward Gray as Orca in 1846 and Orca (Gladiator) in 1870, are recognised as synonyms of Orcinus.
+Taxonomic arrangements of delphinids published by workers before and after Fitzinger, such as John Edward Gray as Orca in 1846 and Orca (Gladiator) in 1870, are recognized as synonyms of Orcinus.
 The descriptions of species as Orcinus glacialis Berzin and Vladimirov, 1983 and Orcinus nanus Mikhalev and Ivashin, 1981 are considered synonyms of Orcinus orca, the existing species of orca.

-Orcinus means "of the kingdom of the dead", or "belonging to Orcus".
+International Code of Zoological Nomenclature mentions that the name "orca" originates from Latin word orca, which means a large-bellied pot, and Orcinus is a derived word formed by adding a masculine suffix to it.
 This comes from Latin orca used by Ancient Romans for these animals, possibly borrowing Ancient Greek ὄρυξ (óryx) which referred (among other things) to a whale species, perhaps a narwhal.
 As part of the family Delphinidae, the species is more closely related to other oceanic dolphins than to other whales.

 The published names for the genus and their relationship to other delphinids combined epithets such as orca, grampus, gladiator and orcinus throughout the nineteenth century.
 The instability of this uncertain synonymy was complicated by the repetition of mistakes, a lack of specimens and contradictory descriptions, especially by J. E. Gray.
 The beaching of whales in Eastern Australia (a female and male Grampus griseus) prompted a taxonomic revision in 1933, the authors Tom Iredale and Ellis Troughton proposed that the extensive use of "Grampus" be conserved as the generic name of orca (Orcinus orca) and that a new genus named Grampidelphis be established for Rissos dolphin (Grampus); the general stability of current species names emerged after the publication of the Philip Hershkovitz's Catalog of Living Whales (US National Museum, 1966).

 The type of the genus is Delphinus orca, published by Linnaeus in the 10th edition of Systema Naturae.
 The type locality was named as "Oceano Europaeo".